This second installment of a 7-part series about domestic partnership agreements discusses the home and joint expenses.

 Two people may acquire a home together.
 They may contribute different amounts to the purchase price.
 During their relationship, they may contribute different amounts towards improvements, the mortgage, insurance, and property taxes.

 Recognizing these respective contributions, domestic partnership agreements may establish a fair formula for splitting net proceeds if (i) the home is later sold or, (ii) if one person dies before the other and they are still together, a buyout from the decedent’s estate.

-(a) If the partners have children, are still together, and one dies before the other, what would they like to see happen with the home?
+(a) If the couple has children, are still together, and one parent dies, what would they like to happen with the home?

-(b) Is the answer different if the parties have been together for 2 years or 15 years?
-Would the parties like the surviving parent and children to stay in the home until there are no longer any dependent children?
+(b) Is the answer different if they’ve been together for 2 years or 15 years?
+Would they want the surviving parent and children to stay in the home until there are no longer dependent children?

-(c) If the partners have children and one gives notice of an intent to end the relationship, what would the partners like to see happen with the home?
-Is the answer different if they have been together for 2 years or 15 years?
+(c) If the couple has children and one wants to end the relationship, what would they like to happen with the home?
+Is the answer different if they’ve been together for 2 years or 15 years?

-(d) If the partners have no children together, how would they like the home handled if one predeceases the other or if one gives notice of intent to end the relationship?
+(d) If the couple has no children together, how would they like the home handled if one dies before the other or if one gives wants to end the relationship?